AleGastelum/bogdan-stashchuk-git-github-tutorial/README.md

 # bogdan-stashchuk-git-github-tutorial
 Bogdan Stashchuk git and github tutorial

 README.md file was just edited manually.
+One more edit at GitHub